The Jacoby Ellsbury 7 YRs/$153 MIL Deal Opens Up Many Possibilities for New York

 Like us on Facebook here

 Posted on December 4, 2013, in Free Agency, The Rest: Everything Baseball and tagged 2014 Luxury Tax Threshold, AL East, alex rodriguez, alfonso soriano, billy beane, boston red sox, Brendan Ryan, brett anderson, brett gardner, coco crisp, craig gentry, david ortiz, eduardo nunez, grady sizemore, hiroki kuroda, jacoby ellsbury, johnny damon, josh reddick, kelly johnson, masahiro tanaka, melky mesa, new york yankees, New york Yankees Payroll, NPB and MLB posting agreement 2014, oakland athletics, rickey henderson, robinson cano, seth smith, tyler austin, vernon wells, yankee stadium, zoilo almonte.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Jacoby Ellsbury 7 YRs/$153 MIL Deal Opens Up Many Possibilities for New York.